mazlo/lod-graph-analysis/README.md

 The folder `results/` contains four files

-- `analysis_results.csv`, is the mail results file that contains values for all measures for all data sets considered, sorted by knowledge domain and size of the data sets in terms of edges.
+- `analysis_results.csv`, contains the main results of the analysis.
+You can find values for all measures for all data sets considered, sorted by knowledge domain and size of the data sets in terms of edges.
 - `analysis_statistics.csv`, contains aggregated values for all measures per domain.
 - `correlation_analysis.csv`, the Pearson correlation test to check correlations of all measures.
-- `vertex_centrality_uris.csv`, a mapping of the technical identifier to the actual RDF resource for `max_degree`, `max_{in|out}_degree`, and `max_pagerank`.
+- `vertex_centrality_uris.csv`, a table of RDF resources for the values of `max_degree`, `max_{in|out}_degree`, and `max_pagerank` per data set.

 #### Analysis Results